How well is your intranet performing? Are people actively engaged and using it to support their daily roles?

 What to measure in an intranet and why

 Figuring out where your intranet needs to be updated to align with changing business goals is the first step in the intranet health check process.
-In order to increase the value of your intranet to the business and the workforce you need to measure what matter with appropriate metrics to collect the data you need.
+In order to increase your intranet ROI, you need to measure the key features that relate to your business' goals with the appropriate metrics.
+This will allow you to collect the data you need.

 For instance you might measure:

 Engagement is one of the most important measurables for your intranet.
 Not only does engagement increase employee morale, it also facilitates a better quality of work throughout the organisation.
 A motivated workforce means enhanced productivity.
 Measuring engagement can help you to decide what is working it what is not being used on the intranet at all.